-Amy is an academic in the Faculty of Arts and Social Sciences, where they work across the Schools of Education and Communication as a researcher and sessional lecturer.
+Amy is an academic in the Faculty of Arts and Social Sciences, where they work across the Schools of Education and Communication.

 They are the recipient of the Vice-Chancellor's Research Excellence Scholarship for their PhD research, which focuses on the contest between ideas of self-determination and assimilation in Indigenous bilingual schooling in northern Australia since the 1970s.
 For an essay on this topic, they were awarded the Northern Territory Literary Award in 2018 in the Essay category.
 Amy was a 2018 Shopfront Community Research Fellow with UTS.

 In 2018, they were awarded a UTS Teaching and Learning Award alongside the teaching team from the Masters of Education (Learning and Leadership).
 In 2016 they graduated from the Masters of TESOL and Applied Linguistics at UTS as the recipient of the UTS Postgraduate Luminaries Scholarship.

 Their research interests include Indigenous studies, critical studies in education, language, and literacy, historical and educational sociology, political economy, policy and political discourses, and gender and sexuality, particularly within late modern Australia.

 They have published in both academic and popular press, including Sexualities, History Australia (forthcoming), History of Education Review, Crikey, Overland Literary Journal, and The Lifted Brow (as a founding co-editor).

 Amy previously worked as an English language and adult literacy educator, and as a writer, editor, publicist, and an advocate for asylum seekers and refugees.
 They have also worked on evaluation and learning design for tertiary programs.